-When my husband took on the role of Squire within the Morris team he felt used to put pressure on team members.
-He became less popular with other members when enforcing rules on the kit men were required to wear.
-This pressure caused my husband to resign from his officer role at the next Morris AGM and our Priestess suggested he kept quiet during the meeting as no one wished to hear his opinions as he was no longer an officer.
+When my husband took on the role of Squire within the Morris team he had to put pressure on team members and became less popular with other members when enforcing rules regarding the the kit men were required to wear.
+This caused my husband to resign from his officer role at the next Morris AGM and our Priestess suggested he kept quiet during the meeting as no one wished to hear his opinions.

 During my role as foreman I chose four female members for our next dance at an event and my Priestess stated that the dancers were in the wrong positions.
 I knew she was incorrect as I had taught them and I followed my Priestess to the performance area and let her direct the dancers to their positions.
-As the music began one of them approached her and explained that she was in the wrong place.
-The audience were amused as the musicians stopped the music so the dancers could change their positions.
-I glanced at my Priestess who stared at me defiantly.
+As the music began one of them approached her and explained she was in the wrong position.
+The audience were amused as the musicians had to stop the music so the dancers could change positions.
+I glanced at my Priestess who stared back at me defiantly.
 There was no apology and nothing further was said concerning the matter.
-On reflection I do understand why this amount of discipline was required and no other Morris team I have danced with has reached their high standard.
+On reflection I understand why this amount of discipline was required as no other Morris team I have danced with has reached this high standard.

-My husband and I discussed leaving the coven but he suggested I continued so that we could both remain within the Morris team.
+My husband and I discussed leaving the coven but he suggested I continue so we could both remain within the Morris team.
 He visited our Priestess and Priest alone and was there for three hours.
-He told me that he flattered them, hugged them and expressed his love for them both so as not to rouse their anger.
-They tried to persuade him to stay and they would continue to treat him as an initiate.
-They warned him that my development would change me dramatically and that we could grow further apart.
-He returned triumphant that all went as he planned.
+He told me he flattered them, hugged them and expressed his love for them both so as not to rouse their anger.
+They tried to persuade him to stay and would continue to treat him as an initiate.
+They also warned him that my development without him would change me which could affect out relationship.
+He returned home triumphant that all went as he planned.

 I attended another appointment to see the spirit medium for another consultation.
 My father in law had apparently enquired about his watch as my husband could not locate it.
-Even though she suggested its whereabouts, it did not appear.
-The medium also gave advice about my development stating that I could not successfully learn witchcraft and mediumship together as using my energy for both meant I would not excel at either.
-She invited me to her psychic circle and I attended only once as unfortunately six out of eight women were smokers and did so continuously throughout the meeting. which I considered this disrespectful during spiritual work.
+Even though she made some suggestions as to its whereabouts, it did not appear.
+The medium also gave advice concerning my development stating that I could not successfully learn witchcraft and mediumship together as using my energy for both meant I would not excel at either.
+She invited me to her psychic circle which I attended only once as six out of the eight women were smokers and did so continuously throughout the meeting.
+I considered this disrespectful during spiritual work.

 I continued to attend coven meetings and rituals completing all the tasks required.
 I set up the temple with the other male member and Priest, worked hard within circle and tidied the temple before leaving.
 After our feasting we would wash and dry the plates, cutlery, pots and pans while our Priestess sat in her chair and delegated where all utensils were put away.
 This was a regular occurrence at our coven meetings and by the time we had finished our tasks it was late.
 On one occasion I wished to leave before the other member as it was a twenty-two mile drive home and he lived only two streets away.
 My Priestess ignored my request to leave and continued to drink her wine which I took as a sign that I was not permitted to leave until she had finished.

-I attended the Yuletide ritual and had planned to tell them that evening I would be leaving the coven.
+I attended the Yuletide ritual and had planned to inform them I would be leaving the coven.
 Even though we were all about the same age, our Priestess and Priest reminded me in some ways of my parents as they were as fanatical about witchcraft as my parents were about their religion.
 I do understand however that correct teaching can be somewhat regimented at times.
-The words would emerge and I left early that evening due to feeling unwell.
+The words I needed to say did not emerge and I left early that evening due to feeling unwell.

-I avoided magical groups for a while and took time out from the Pagan scene, packing away my Egyptian artefacts and my friend from college took care of them for me.
+I avoided magical groups for a while and took time out from the Pagan scene, packing away my Egyptian artefacts which my friend from college took care of.
 I worked as a holistic therapist in her beauty salon, but no longer worked with her magically as she planned to emigrate to Australia with her family to be with her brother.
-I withdrew from magical practices and after a while gradually returned to solitary working.
+I withdrew from magical practices and after a while returned to solitary working.
 Sadly our tutors severed the ties in the same way my parents had when I left their religion.
 I missed Morris dancing, but it was time to move on and discover new ventures.
-My best memory of the time in the Morris team is watching twelve female Morris dancers who gave an excellent performance as a result of my teaching and I received praise from my tutors for my hard work with them.
-I acknowledge that my tutors were excellent teachers who taught me valuable skills during the time I spent with them and I continue to hold them in high esteem.
+My best memory of the time in the Morris team was observing twelve female Morris dancers who gave an excellent performance as a result of my teaching and I received praise from my tutors.
+I acknowledge that they were indeed excellent teachers who taught me valuable skills during the time I spent with them and although things did not turn our as I had hoped, I continue to hold them in high esteem.

 My son passed his eleven plus examination and was put on a waiting list for the Grammar school place application.
 This was a matter of concern as it was the only school that would take him.
-When applying to schools you state a first choice which meant other schools that were subsequent choices could be awkward if they were not your first preference.
-The school we selected as second choice would only accept him if he had not passed his eleven plus examination.
+When applying to schools you state a first choice, but subsequent choices could be awkward with other schools if they were not your first preference.
+The one we selected as second choice would only accept my son if he had not passed his eleven plus examination.
 The list for the Grammar school would not move for two months until all test results from schools had been taken into account.

 My husband awoke at 3 a.m. one morning near Imbolc as he heard a knocking sound.
 He thought someone was at the door or window but on investigation found nothing.
-He returned to bed and at 6 a.m. we were awoken by the sound from our television.
+He returned to bed and at 6 a.m. we awoke to the sound from our television.
 The remote controls were on the coffee table where we left them the night before and our son was still asleep.
 The television had activated and there was no explanation for it.
 At 10 that morning we received a phone call from the Grammar school informing us that our son’s application had been accepted early.
-We wondered if the spirit of my father in law attempted to give us signs that something would happen as he knew it was a matter of concern.
-He also took great interest in his education.
+We wondered if the spirit of my father in law attempted to give us signs that something would happen that day as he knew it was a matter of concern.
+He took great interest in my son’s education in the past.
 My son was comfortable with spirit activity as he spoke of seeing his grandfather’s spirit a few weeks after his death.

 I studied a useful book entitled “Channelling What It Is and How to Do It” by Lita De Alverdi.
 It explained in detail developmental stages of mediumship.
 I also used it as a reference book for members of my own psychic development circle.